The Astrophysics Data System Logo astrophysics data system

 The list of current Telescope bibgroups is: ALMA, CXC, ESO, Gemini, Herschel, HST, ISO, IUE, JCMT, Keck, Magellan, NOIRLab, NRAO, ROSAT, SDO, SMA, Spitzer, Subaru, Swift, UKIRT, XMM

-The “data” search field can be used to select papers which have data links associated to them.
+The “property:data” search field can be used to select papers which have data links associated to them.
 The list of archives which ADS links to can be seen under the “Data” filter selection.
-To generate a list of all records which have data links one can issue a simple wildcard query: data:* .
-Using the data search field allows one to focus on data-rich papers, for example:
+To generate a list of all records which have data links one can issue a simple query: property:data.
+Using the property:data search field allows one to focus on data-rich papers, for example:

 Finds multi-wavelength papers which have observations both in the X-ray spectrum (from Chandra or XMM) and in the optical (HST).
 Of course additional search terms can be used to further refine the selection criteria.